Omnigraph

 }

-Every query has five parts:
+Every read query has up to six parts:

 PartRequiredPurpose